Yghtso/DBlusBlus/docs/DEVELOPMENT.md

 This document defines development-environment setup, build and tooling workflow, implementation sequencing, milestone targets, and recommended module-layout guidance.
-It is planning and development guidance, not part of the technical architecture contract or a record of current implementation state.
+It is planning and development guidance, not part of the technical architecture contract or a record of implementation state.

+`ARCHITECTURE.md` defines intended system behavior and persistent/concurrency contracts.
+`PROJECT_STATE.md` describes implementation reality and active authorization boundaries.
-`ARCHITECTURE.md` defines intended system behavior and persistent/concurrency contracts. `PROJECT_STATE.md` records what is currently implemented and which phase is active.
-This guide does **not** authorize crossing a project phase gate; current project status and explicit project decisions remain authoritative for sequencing.
+`VERIFICATION.md` defines detailed verification methodology.
+This guide defines durable development procedures and dependency-driven sequencing; it does **not** authorize crossing a project phase or subsystem gate.

 Exact filenames and directory organization may evolve.
 The subsystem responsibility boundaries defined by `ARCHITECTURE.md` do not.